 Nuclear power is a clean and efficient way of boiling water to make steam, which turns turbines to produce electricity.
-Except for the reactor itself, nuclear power stations work like most coal or gas-fired power stations.

 Nuclear power plants use low-enriched uranium fuel to produce electricity through a process called fission—the splitting of uranium atoms in a nuclear reactor.
 Uranium fuel consists of small, hard ceramic pellets that are packaged into long, vertical tubes.
 Bundles of this fuel are inserted into the reactor.